selinajcheng/Research/progress.md

 I'm keeping track of tasks here.
 See the archive/progress section for a play-by-play of what I've done so far.

 ## Now (check this everyday)
+- [ ] Resolving oversight that makes multiview task experiment results invalid
+    - [ ] Change the image pairing logic for the experiments so that only valid map/object-scene questions are given
+    - [ ] Recompute results
+        - [ ] Gemini (dynamic thinking)
+        - [ ] Gemini (max budget thinking)
-- [ ] Implement looping
+        - [ ] InternLM
+- [ ] Create a Vercel app for LIL lab and family to try out the task
+    - We'll get Yoav, Zoe, Anne, Yair, Nathan, Giovanni, YiLun, 4 family, and maybe Nico, Eduardo, Fardin, Aravah, and Sadi (but not me lol)
+    - And we'll send it to Eunice
-- [ ] Implement automatic evaluation
+    - [ ] Copy to new repo
-- [ ] Test with Gemini-2.5 Pro
+         - [ ] Delete .git file
-    - [ ] Select 3 pairs with increasing and varied difficult (easy, medium, hard)
+         - [ ] Copy to `dual-rep-app` repo and push
+    - [ ] Front-end
+        - [ ] Fix scores page
+        - [ ] User name
+        - [ ] Agreement page before starting questions
+        - [ ] Get rid of "previous" button
+        - [ ] Add instruction at the top to press the number keys to select an answer
+    - [ ] Back-end
+        - [ ] Information flow diagram
+        - [ ] Record answers
-    - [ ] 3 pairs with dynamic thinking
+        - [ ] Record reaction time
-    - [ ] 3 pairs without dynamic thinking (and with max budget)
+        - [ ] Output `.json` files (for ourselves)
-- [ ] Pause to consider refining
+- [ ] Ask Anne about the "baseline" Yoav was referring to

+## Next
+- [ ] Compute results for more VLMs
+- [ ] Hope for some interesting insight
-- [ ] Add overlapping locations to POV renders 7-12 (angle 210 and onwards)
+- [ ] Automate labeling POV renders (using coordinates)
-- [ ] Get results for Gemini-2.5 Pro on all renders
+- [ ] Randomize labeling POV renders (to reduce bias of choosing certain numbers)

 ### *Backburner*
 - [ ] Test omitting the sentence that makes it clear that the first-person POVs can overlap, and therefore, the same numbers represent the same location and unique numbers represent different locations
-- [ ] Edit the script to test with 12 images
+- [ ] Edit the script to test with all 12 images (allview task)
+- [ ] Reorganize the repo for clarity and intuitiveness
+- [ ] Fix the inaccurate `{angle}` file naming when in reality, the `{rotation_z}` should correspond to the true angle
 ---
 - [ ] More shading on renders?
 - [ ] Read "From Map Reading to Geometric Intuitions" by Dillon and Spelke 2018 in full
-- [ ] Merge with main?
-When?
+- [ ] Merge with main
 - [ ] Make coordinates precise on the hypotenuse side
     - [ ] corners.py 60 deg
     - [ ] corners.py 30 deg